Qatar Facts

 Dow in Qatar - image by Fitria Ramli/ShutterstockTypical Dhow in Qatar

-• Take a stroll in Doha's Corniche Park, see below or visit the National Museum of Qatar which is situated in a very futuristic building.
+• Take a stroll in Doha's modern Corniche Park, see below or visit the National Museum of Qatar which is situated in a very futuristic building.

 National Museum of Qatar - opened in 2019 - image by HasanZaidi/shutterstock.comNational Museum of Qatar - opened in 2019